Clinical Externship in Family Therapy

 Second Year: This year is devoted to presentations of current work by senior clinical faculty on Ackerman’s ongoing research projects.
 Students also present their own work to each other, their supervisors and the Director of Training.

-Social workers, marriage and family therapists, psychologists and psychiatrists who have completed Foundations in Family Therapy and Live Clinical Supervision courses.
+Social workers, marriage and family therapists, psychologists, and psychiatrists who have completed Foundations in Family Therapy and Live Clinical Supervision courses.
+Admission operates on a rolling basis

 Clinical Externship Day Program